Skip to content

 Configuring sinks for structured logging

 To make the most of structured logging, you'll want to use sinks that can handle structured data.
-For example, you can output logs in JSON Lines format by providing a text formatter to a file sink:
+LogTape provides several ways to format structured logs:

 typescript